Journey (1989 video game): Gameplay

 The game's interface is highly unusual for Infocom.
 A large window at the top of the screen is divided between a graphic and text describing the current location.
 The bottom window is subdivided into additional sections: commands that may be performed by the party as a group, such as "Proceed" (continue along the current path), and commands for only one character in the party (the wizard Praxix might be able to "Cast" a spell).
 The player uses the keyboard, mouse, or joystick to select choices from these menus.
 This is a stark contrast to the majority of Infocom's other games, in which each command is typed in manually.

 At a non-winning end of the game, the player is given the option to read "musings" by the narrator.
 These typically refer to points in the game where things had gone wrong and give gentle hints on ways to reach a better ending.

-Feelies
+Release

-Infocom game packages traditionally contained feelies, or "extra" items related in some way to the game that sometimes served as copy protection.
-The feelies for Journey were:
+The game includes the following supplementary items: